Module: OpenHAB::Core::Items::Semantics

 All of the tag objects implement SemanticTag.

-For example, to get the synonyms for Semantics::Lightbulb
+For example, to get the synonyms for Semantics::Lightbulb in German:

 Semantics::Lightbulb.synonyms(java.util.Locale::GERMAN)

-#Adding Custom Semantic Tags
+Adding Custom Semantic Tags

 openHAB 4.0 supports adding custom semantic tags to augment the standard set of tags to better suit your particular requirements.